Short Answer Summary

 Headlamp with Red Light

-What Arctic Photography Gear Should You Skip?
+What Arctic Photography Gear Should You Skip First?

-Large Telephoto Lenses for Aurora
+Heavy Telephoto Lenses

 Can You Photograph Northern Lights with a Phone?